 It is the characteristic rhythm of the healthy human heart, and its rate is usually regular, but it will vary depending on the autonomic inputs in the sinus node.

-There may be an irregularity in sinus frequency and when this occurs, it is called ” sinus arrhythmia “.
-A sinus rhythm faster than the normal range is called sinus tachycardia, while a slower rhythm is called sinus bradycardia.
+There may be an irregularity in sinus frequency, and when this occurs, it is called ” sinus arrhythmia. ” A sinus rhythm faster than the normal range is sinus tachycardia, while a slower rhythm is sinus bradycardia.

-The sinoatrial node, due to its small mass, does not have a visible manifestation in the electrocardiogram (ECG).
-The behavior of the sinoatrial node, therefore, must be inferred from the atrial response.
+Due to its small mass, the sinoatrial node does not have a visible manifestation in the electrocardiogram (ECG).
+Therefore, the behavior of the sinoatrial node must be inferred from the atrial response.

 The right upper atrium is depolarized first, followed by simultaneous depolarization of the rest of the right and some of the left atrium, and finally by depolarization of the left atrial appendage.

 The average heart rate has been considered to be between 60 and 100 beats per minute, although there is some disagreement concerning the intermediate frequency in adults.

 The range (defined by percentiles 1 and 99) is between 43 and 102 beats per minute in men and between 47 and 103 beats per minute in women.

 There is also significant variability in age in young children.
 The average heart rate is 110 to 150 beats per minute in babies, gradually decreasing during the first six years of life.

 A normal sinus rhythm refers to an average heart rate and a rhythm.